 With an NFL Game Pass domestic subscription, you can only watch live preseason games.
 With NFL Game Pass International, you get live streaming of all NFL games.

 When are games available on NFL Game Pass?

-Game Pass replays are made available on the same day that the game was played.
-The amount of time you have to wait depends on the day and the time that the game was first aired.
+Game Pass replays are made available on the same day that the game are played.
+The amount of time you have to wait depends on the day and the time the game took place.

 You can view more details here.